 Still, the FHFA believes families who are eligible for this new refinance initiative could see monthly savings between $100 and $250 on average.

-- Applies to homeowners with incomes at or below 80% of the area median income and loan amounts at/below $300,000
+- Homeowners with incomes at or below 100% of the area median income

-- Must result in savings of at least $50 in monthly mortgage payment, and at least a 50-basis point reduction in interest rate
+- Must result in a lower monthly mortgage payment, and at least a 50-basis point reduction in interest rate

 - Must currently hold an agency-backed mortgage (Fannie Mae or Freddie Mac)

-- Property must be a 1-unit single-family that is owner-occupied
+- Property must be a 1-unit principal residence

 - Borrower must be current on their mortgage (no missed payments in past 6 months, 1 allowed in past 12 months)